jhvanderschee/jekyllcodex/getting-started.md

 </html>{% endraw %}
 ```

-You need to place the html files you want to include in a folder in the root named: '_includes'.
-[Get the code](https://github.com/jhvanderschee/jekyllinclude)
+You need to place html files you want to include in a root folder named: '_includes'.
+[Get the code &rarr;](https://github.com/jhvanderschee/jekyllinclude)

 ## Step 2.
 Preview your website